openreferral/specification/docs/index.md

 This site contains documentation for the [Human Services Data Specification (HSDS)](hsds) and the [associated Human Services Data API Suite (HSDA)](hsda).

 These can be used to structure and exchange information about the accessibility of health, human, and social services.
 Specifically, the HSDS describes data about organizations, the services they provide, the locations at which these services can be accessed, and associated details.
-The HSDA describes protocols for accessing and managing this data.
+It also describes protocols for accessing and managing this data.

 ## Our ecosystem